MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 - Items that are already labeled retain their retention label, unless it was applied by a different default label.

-- If you change the default retention label for the folder, existing retention labels applied to items in that folder are changed or removed only if those labels were applied by a default label.
+- If you change the default retention label for the folder: Existing retention labels applied to items in that folder are also changed only if those labels were applied by a default label.

-- If you remove the default retention label for the folder, items retain their labels.
+- If you remove the default retention label for the folder: Items retain their labels.

-- If you move an item with a default retention label from one folder to another folder with a different default retention label, the item gets the new default retention label.
+- If you move an item with a default retention label from one folder to another folder with a different default retention label: The item gets the new default retention label.

-- If you move an item with a default retention label from one folder to another folder with no default retention label, the old default retention label is removed.
+- If you move an item with a default retention label from one folder to another folder with no default retention label: The old default retention label is removed.

 When labels are applied that aren't standard retention labels but mark items as [records (or regulatory records)](records-management.md#records), these labels can only be manually changed or removed.